afyxwl/sam/server/API_referece.md

     - 201 Created: created review JSON (includes `id` and `createdAt`)
     - 400 Bad Request: { "error": "..." } on validation failure

+- GET /tmdb/{id}
+  - Purpose: Look up movie metadata from TMDB (title and banner/poster).
+  - Path param: `id` (TMDB movie id, integer)
+  - Notes: Requires the `TMDBKey` environment variable to be set to a TMDB v4 access token.
+The server sends TMDB requests using the header `Authorization: Bearer <token>`.
+  - Response: 200 OK with JSON { "movieName": "...", "posterUrl": "https://..." } (posterUrl may be null if no image available).
+  - Failure codes: 404 when TMDB reports NotFound; 502 for upstream TMDB failures (including unauthorized or rate-limited responses); 500 if `TMDBKey` is missing or the placeholder is still present.

 Review object shape (returned by GET /reviews and POST response):
 {
   "id": "<objectId>",